kolodzima/CNN_limited_SSVEP_dataset/README.md

-# SSVEP CNN and EEG Dataset Augmentation
+# CNN and EEG Dataset Augmentation

 This repository contains the CNN solution and dataset augmentation of SSVEP EEG signals.